Jahia/jcrestapi/README.md

 You can access the version of the API implementation performing a `GET` on the `<basecontext>/version` URI.
 This returns plain text information about both the version of the API and of the currently running implementation.
 This can also serve as a quick check to see if the API is currently running or not.

+As of version 1.1, if your client requests `application/json` content, you can also retrieve a JSON representation of the version information from that same URI, as follows:

+    {
+      "api": <API version>,
+      "module": <API module implementation version>,
+      "commit": {
+        "id": <GIT commit identifier>,
+        "branch": <commit branch name>
+      }
+    }

 ### Workspace and language

 You can access all the different workspaces and languages available in the Jahia Digital Factory JCR repository.
 However, you must